junxit/us-congress-bills-111/metadata.md

 - 2010-09-14 — Placed on the House Calendar, Calendar No. 234.
 - 2010-09-14 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-592.
 - 2010-09-14 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-592.
+- 2010-09-15 — Considered under suspension of the rules. (consideration: CR H6717-6719)
+- 2010-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5773.
+- 2010-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-15 — Ms. Johnson, E. B. moved to suspend the rules and pass the bill, as amended.
+- 2010-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6718)
+- 2010-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6718)
+- 2010-09-15 — The title of the measure was amended.
+Agreed to without objection.